 Randomised controlled trials investigating any intervention for the treatment of renal vasculitis in adults.

 Two authors independently assessed study quality and extracted data.
 Statistical analyses were performed using a random effects model and results expressed as risk ratio (RR) with 95% confidence intervals (CI) for dichotomous outcomes or mean difference (MD) for continuous outcomes.

-Thirty one studies (2217 patients) were included.
+Forty studies (3764 patients) were included.
 Studies conducted earlier tended to have a higher risk of bias due to poor (or poorly reported) study design, broad inclusion criteria, less well developed disease definitions and low patient numbers.
-Later studies tend to have improved in all areas of quality, aided by the development of large transnational study groups.
+Later studies tend to have improved in all areas of quality, aided by the development of large international study groups.